Explore the Northshore Spring/Summer 2023

 1. Waterside Dining

 The Northshore’s culture is steeped in maritime history, so it’s no surprise you can dine overlooking St. Tammany’s bayous, rivers, and Lake Pontchartrain.
-Watch the boats cruise down the Tchefuncte River from Morton’s, Waterstreet Bistro, or Abita Roasting Company.
+Watch the boats cruise down the Tchefuncte River from Morton’sTBT Marina Cantina or Abita Roasting Company.
 The elegant Tchefuncte's and it's sister restaurant, the more casual The Anchor are welcome new additions to the Tchefuncte Riverfront in Madisonville.
 Rips on the LakeThe Barley Oak and Pat's Rest Awhile all offer outstanding views of Lake Pontchartrain in Mandeville.
-Cruise over to Slidell and moor up to Palmettos on the Bayou, Nathan’s, or Phil’s Marina Cafe.
+Cruise over to Slidell and moor up to Palmettos on the Bayou, Nathan’s, The Blind Tiger or Phil’s Marina Cafe.
 Stroll the boardwalks at the Chimes leading down to the Bogue Falaya River.
-The Blind Tiger has waterside dining locations in Slidell and Covington.

 Abita Brewing Company